 Are taxis safe in the Bahamas?

 You’ll be able to find taxis outside hotels, at the airport, and in busy public places.
+Make sure to check the numbers plate before every ride.
+If they’re not yellow, they’re not registered and most likely dangerous.

 You can also hail taxis on the street, mainly only in Nassau and Freepoint; this is also the sort of place where the taxis hail you if they think you need a lift.